apostrophecms/docs/docs/guide/areas-and-widgets/core-widgets.md

 ### Configuring text styles

-When you add the `'styles'` formatting tool, you can configure an array of text styles for editors to apply.
-These must include an HTML tag and a label for the menu.
+When you add the `'styles'` formatting tool, you can configure an array of text styles.
+These must include an HTML tag and a label for the menu interface.
 They may also include a CSS class.

 A single style including class might look like: